People

 Nacere Mohamed Samassi

-PhD Student.
 B.S. in Environmental Science; Geography, U Maryland

 I have always been interested in Earth’s dynamic surface and its active processes, especially water and sediment flow.
 For my PhD I am studying the role of sediment cohesion in fluvial and gully dynamics.